opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 ## On fueling curiosity through finding community

-**Amanda Casari:** So when you were looking, you were first getting started in grade school.
+**amanda casari:** So when you were looking, you were first getting started in grade school.
 When none of your friends were interested, it sounds like, in the same kind of technology platforms you were using, how did you find support and community for that - for figuring things out?

 **Samson Goddy:** Honestly, it was hard.
 It was hard because as I was in the same school, and to give it context, the project was for the whole school.
 So I was not just the only person with that computer, but I think I was one of the fewer people, probably like 0.1% of the people, that resonated with the computer at that time.